 Like most notaries, our fees are based mainly on the amount of time that we spend notarising documents.

-The work we do charge for is the time spent in meeting you, taking initial instructions, giving any preliminary advice, considering and notarising the documents, dealing with the Foreign Office or consulate, arranging for a courier or special delivery of your documents, preparing the records that we have to keep, and any travel time.
+The work Paul does charge for is the time spent in meeting you, taking initial instructions, giving any preliminary advice, considering and notarising the documents, dealing with the Foreign Office or consulate, arranging for a courier or special delivery of your documents, preparing the records that he has to keep, and any travel time.

-The fee is normally payable at the time of your visit, and we are happy to accept payment by cash, debit card, or cheque with banker’s card.
-Please note that we do not at present accept credit card payments for our Notarial work.
+The fee is normally payable at the time of your visit, and Paul is happy to accept payment by cash, debit card, or cheque with banker’s card.
+Please note that he does not at present accept credit card payments for our Notarial work.
 If your documents need to be sent to the Foreign Office or consulate, or there are other special arrangements that need to be made, then this will incur additional charges.
-We are happy to give an estimate upon request.
+Paul is happy to give an estimate upon request.